 In mid-July and late December, Rutgers Global-Study Abroad will email you instructions about your Rutgers term bill.
 Based on the agreements with our exchange partner universities, Rutgers Global-Study Abroad covers the following:

-Exchange students are responsible in covering the remainder charges if applicable:
+Exchange students are responsible in covering the remainder charges as applicable:

 Academics +